Yes, group A strep infection can occur without a sore throat, although classic strep throat usually does cause throat pain and painful swallowing.

 Key Takeaways: Can You Have Strep Without Sore Throat?

-➤ Other symptoms may include fever and swollen glands.
+➤ Other symptoms may include fever, rash, nausea, or swollen glands.

 ➤ Testing is essential for accurate diagnosis.